 Residents of the town have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 11.76 minutes getting to work every day.

-The citizens of Happy Camp are slightly better educated than the national average of 21.84% for all cities and towns, with 21.73% of adults in Happy Camp having a bachelor's degree or advanced degree.
+The education level of Happy Camp citizens is a little higher than the average for US cities and towns: 21.73% of adults in Happy Camp have at least a bachelor's degree.

 Happy Camp is an extremely ethnically-diverse town.
 The people who call Happy Camp home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Happy Camp residents report their race to be White, followed by Native American.
 Important ancestries of people in Happy Camp include Irish, German, English, Swedish, and Polish.